MariaAguiar/pianista-challenge/README.md

 * **Parameters component**

-  * Select one of the available key-value pair
+  * Select one of the available key-value pairs

 * **Records management**